2017

 Ben Feringa Photo: Koos Breukel

-Bronze portrait of Ben Feringa Photo: Koos Breukel
+Portrait of Ben Feringa Photo: Koos Breukel

 A mould is made of the original clay 3D printed portrait using a rubber-like material stabilized by a plaster jacket of two pieces.
 Once the production mould is obtained, a wax hollow is then poured into it until an even coating covers the inner surface of the mould.
 The wax copy is sprued with a structure of wax that will eventually provide paths for the molten casting material to flow and for air to escape.
 The reproduced portrait in wax is then invested in a fire-proof materials mould, which is heated in a kiln until the wax runs out.